-The Bulla protocol is a decentralized accounting tool that mints NFTs for crypto, or Web3, transactions.
+The Bulla protocol is a decentralized accounting tool that mints tokens for crypto, or Web3, transactions.
 People currently use the Bulla protocol to invoice, make payments and manage payroll on-chain.

-The Bulla protocol uses NFTs as a foundational permissionless, shared system for Web3 contingency accounting, and we feel we are creating the blockchain of future crypto claims and payments.
+The Bulla protocol uses tokens as a foundational permissionless, shared system for Web3 contingency accounting, and we feel we are creating the blockchain of future crypto claims and payments.

 We believe the blockchain holds great potential for credit and financing, and our long-term mission is to facilitate another global capital market on-chain.

 Our principle dashboard, Bulla Banker, currently allows people to easily mint and manage invoice and payroll claims.

 A Bulla claims token will have a creditor, a debtor and an amount.
 As any Bulla claims token will be minted on the blockchain, it will be viewable in the Bulla Banker dashboard.
 A creditor will see the tokenized invoice as a receivable and a debtor will see the same tokenized invoice as a payable.

 Individuals, companies and DAOs use this protocol to organize their accounts and process transactions on-chain.

 Anyone with a crypto wallet can use Bulla Network, and we currently support sending invoices with USDC, xUSD, ETH and wBTC.
 We can also add any ERC-20 token so that DAOs with a native token can pay in that token.